New Zealand is shifting to mandatory registration of all social workers by early 2021.

 It’s a move the social work profession has pushed for over a number of years, and follows changes to the Social Workers Registration Act

-All social workers will need to be registered or apply to become registered by 27 February 2021.
+All social workers will need to be registered by 27 February 2021.
 They will also need to hold a valid Practising Certificate, which must be renewed each year.

 Being registered is important

 There are many benefits to all social workers being registered, including: